geo-data/openstreetmap-tiles-docker/GETTING_STARTED.md

     * Importing
     * Running

+7. Initialize:
-7. Initialize: *It is important to get the path to the PostgreSQL data directory correct.*
+*It is important to get the path to the PostgreSQL data directory correct.*

     mkdir data
-    docker run -v $PWD/data:/var/lib/postgresql -it haroldship/openstreetmap-tiles-docker initdb startdb createuser createdb
+    docker run -v $PWD/data:/var/lib/postgresql -it haroldship/openstreetmap-tiles-docker \
+        initdb startdb createuser createdb

+8. Import:
-8. Import: *It is important to get the path to the import directory correct.*
+*It is important to get the path to the import directory correct.*
+*This step can take a long time, depending on how large a database you are importing.*

     docker run -v $PWD/import:/data -v $PWD/data:/var/lib/postgresql \
         -it haroldship/openstreetmap-tiles-docker startdb import